mzhirnov/cobalt/README.md

-# cool
+# Cobalt
-Cool is a header-only C++11 library for multimedia applications.
+Cobalt is a header-only C++11 library for multimedia applications with component-object architecture.